JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson2/README.md

 ![](images/09.png)

-Make sure you saved every opened files and you can still compile.
+Make sure you saved every opened file and you can still compile.

 In BlogPostService.cs class, you will notice that IReviewRequestSender is used in the constructor and that the method call is SendMessage.
-Since renaming don't consider variable names, change these by right clicking on the variable name and rename as we did for the method name.
+Since renaming doesn't consider variable names, change these by right-clicking on the variable name and rename as we did for the method name.

 The constructor and Insert method of BlogPostService should look like this by now: